bcit-tlu/redirect-service/README.md

 A minimal Caddy service that shows visitors a "this site is being migrated" splash page and redirects them to the workload's new home after a short countdown.
-Built for the `qcon.ltc.bcit.ca` → `qcon-solo.ltc.bcit.ca` migration, but generic — any number of source hosts can be mapped.
+Built for migrations — any number of source hosts can be mapped.

 ## How it works